zheminzhou/PEPPAN/docs/source/usage/installation.rst

 ****************
 Installation
 ****************
-PEPPA has the following dependencies:
+PEPPAN has the following dependencies:

 Required dependencies